 Awesome winter tights without a crazy price tag

 If you’re a female rider there’s nothing more awkward than trying to take a nature break when your bib tight straps are buried under a shell of layers.
-It’s clearly an issue for the women at Gore too as they’ve designed the best de-bibbing solution we’ve used.
-Wraparound zips at the back of the bib mean you can drop the tights enough without having to freeze your top half.
-They’ve also shaped the front straps to include a really welcomed bit of bra insulation and added warm material across kidneys and back.
+It’s clearly an issue for the women at Gore too as they’ve designed one of the best de-bibbing solutions we’ve used.
+Gore's one-zip system at the back of the bib means you can drop the tights enough without having to freeze your top half.
+The front straps are also shaped to include a really welcomed bit of bra insulation and added warm material across kidneys and back.

-As it’s a C5 product you get an ‘Advanced-grade' seat insert for high-mileage comfort with a Windstopper front panel keeping you warm, even on the iciest days.
+As it’s a C3 product you get the mid-level 'Active' seat insert with Gore Cup for high-mileage comfort and a Windstopper front panel keeping you warm, even on the iciest days.
 Add a stretchy multi-panel leg fit with flat seams, reflective detailing and grippers on the ankles and these are an awesome pair of winter tights offering real comfort advantages without being crazy expensive.

 C3 3/4 Bib Tights